Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 Who Uses this Valuation Calculation and Why?

-This valuation method is used by both investors and analysts to compare companies against their peers.
+Both investors and analysts use this valuation method to compare companies against their peers.

-It’s a useful way to value a company if you want to know how it stacks up against its competitors.
+It’s a helpful way to value a company if you want to know how it compares to its competitors.

-It’s a good way to get an idea of whether a company is overvalued or undervalued relative to its peers.
+It’s a good way to determine whether a company is overvalued or undervalued relative to its peers.

 10) Precedent Transaction Analysis